Joique Bell: Personal life

-Bell was born in Benton Harbor, Michigan and majored in criminal justice at Wayne State.
+Bell was born August 4, 1986, in Benton Harbor, Michigan, and majored in criminal justice at Wayne State.
 While a student at Wayne State, Bell worked as a security guard at the Detroit Lions' training camp.
-Bell graduated with his masters degree in Sports Administration on Dec.
-10, 2016.
+Bell graduated with his master's degree in Sports Administration on December 10, 2016.
+Bell has also appeared on Broadway in the musical Rock of Ages, having been one of several NFL players selected to act for one night in a frequently rotating cameo role.